Age

 Key features

-- Multiple views at once: Years, years-months-days, months-days, weeks-days, total days, total hours and total minutes - all computed from the same inputs.
+• Multiple views at once: Years, years-months-days, months-days, weeks-days, total days, total hours and total minutes, all computed from the same two inputs.

-- Age on any date: The "Age on" field defaults to today but accepts any date up to the year 9999 - handy for milestones, anniversaries and retirement planning.
+• Age on any date: The "Age on" field defaults to today but accepts any date up to the year 9999, which covers milestones, anniversaries and retirement planning.

 How to calculate your age